-Implemented / proposed management actions.
-SICTL to continue the application of a polymer emulsion agent to stabilise the unpaved ground at the undeveloped area as required.
+SICTL will continue the apply polymer emulsion agent to stabilise the unpaved ground at the undeveloped area as required.

-Regular sweeping of internal roads and sealed areas using road sweeper trucks.
+Regular sweeping of internal roads and sealed areas using road sweeper trucks still ongoing as required.

-Regular visual inspections of the terminal are undertaken by the Environmental Engineer to verify that control measures are in place and functioning correctly and to identify any air quality issues or the presence of any deposited dust/sand or erosion.
+Regular visual inspections of the terminal are undertaken by the Environmental Engineer to assess implemented control are still effective and to identify any air quality issues to be addressed.

 There has been no identified sand accumulation for this period.